 NO CHICKEN TONIGHT!

 My favorite story about Gervin happened during a game between the Spurs and Pacers in 1980.
 Indiana held a promotion saying everybody in the building would get free chicken if the Pacers could hold Gervin to under 30 points.
 Gervin took this as a challenge, especially since the man assigned to him was Dudley Bradley aka “The Secretary of Defense.”

 So how did the Secretary do against Ice?

-Gervin dropped 25 points in the first half and while he walked to the lockers at the half, he was yelling “No chicken tonight” to the crowd, even though he still needed 5 more points.
+Gervin dropped 25 points in the first half.
+And while he walked to the lockers at the half, he was yelling “No chicken tonight” to the crowd.

 SOURCE: LA TIMES, GATORADE